EnergyGuardProject/data_managment_server/README.md

 Internal FastAPI service that sits between the dashboard and JupyterHub.
-It provisions datasets and notebook files into each user's JupyterHub home directory and exports the pilot partner data from the CARTIF data lake every night.
+It provisions datasets and notebook files into each user's JupyterHub home directory and exports the pilot partner data from the EnergyGuard data lake every night.

 The repository runs two containers from the same image.